illinois-ceesd/testing/Testing/README.md

 This command returns a 0 (pass), or a 1 (fail).
 A message about the cause of failure is also written to the stdout/stderr for the testing and can be found in ${PROJECTBIN}/Testing/Temporary/LastTest.log.

+## Adding new parallel python tests to existing parallel suites

+Adding new parallel python tests is accomplished by adding a new python
+file:

+> ${SUITEPATH}/${TESTNAME}.py

+and then adding ${TESTNAME} to the list of tests in:

+> ${SUITEPATH}/testlist.txt

+Since the suite runner and/or batch scripts are created at test-time, _CMake_ **does not** need to be re-run in order to slurp in new parallel tests in an existing suite.

+## Adding new parallel testing suites

+To add a new parallel suite, add a unique SUITENAME to:

+> ${PROJECTSRC}/Testing/Parallel/parallelsuites.txt

+and create the SUITEPATH directory:

+> ${PROJECTSRC}/Testing/Parallel/${SUITENAME}

+**_CMake_ must be re-run after adding new parallel suites**

+## Example parallel python tests

+Examples of parallel python tests can be found in the parallel example suite with SUITEPATH:

+> ${PROJECTSRC}/Testing/Parallel/Examples

 # Testing configuration options